hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 * Using functions to explore data structures
 * Using indexes and sequences to select data from vectors and dataframes
 * Subsetting data using logical operators
-* Matching and Reorganizing data
+* Matching and re-organizing data

 ## Using functions to explore data structures